mamba2410/picowalker/README.md

 The project is written in C, aimed at the [Raspberry Pi Pico](https://www.raspberrypi.org/documentation/rp2040/getting-started/#getting-started-with-c) and will try to remain faithful to the original pokewalker code, with some more modern and high level approaches.

+## Project state

+Currently nowhere near playable but I have:

+- Basic OLED functionality
+- Basic IR functionality
+- Buttons
+- Menu states

+The OLED can draw original Pokewalker-encoded images and convert them on-the-fly.
+The new images are 4-bpp so are twice as large in file size unfortunately.

+Next steps:

+- Implement graphical versions of the menus
+- Add player data/route data/pokemon data
+- Add micro-apps

 ## Help Wanted

 This is a very large project and I can't do it alone, so extra hands would be extremely welcome and appreciated.